Tubman Elementary School

 Harriet Tubman Elementary School is a public elementary school, named after Harriet Tubman, an African-American abolitionist, humanitarian, and Union spy during the U.S. Civil War.
 It is located in Washington, DC and is under the jurisdiction of the District of Columbia Public Schools.
 Over five hundred students are currently enrolled from pre-school to fifth grade.
+Harriet Tubman Elementary School began renovation in 2024 and was completed in the summer of 2026.